-Monash University Faculty of Education will develop the research framework and the Centre for Evidence and Implementation will use this framework to investigate the features of the resources and the professional learning model that encourage evidence use in schools.
+Monash University Faculty of Education developed the research framework and the Centre for Evidence and Implementation used this framework to investigate the features of the resources and the professional learning model that encourage evidence use in schools.

-A steering group consisting of representatives from the Bastow Institute of Educational Leadership (part of the Victorian Department of Education and Training), the Centre for Education Statistics and Evaluation (part of the NSW Department of Education) and Evidence for Learning will oversee the project.
+A steering group consisting of representatives from the Bastow Institute of Educational Leadership (part of the Victorian Department of Education and Training), the Centre for Education Statistics and Evaluation (part of the NSW Department of Education) and Evidence for Learning oversaw the project.

-Australian and international experts, including Associate Professor Mark Rickinson (Monash University Faculty of Education), Philippa Cordingley (Centre for the Use of Research and Evidence in Education, UK) and Professor Jonathan Sharples (Education Endowment Foundation, UK) will provide guidance to the project.
+Australian and international experts, including Associate Professor Mark Rickinson (Monash University Faculty of Education), Philippa Cordingley (Centre for the Use of Research and Evidence in Education, UK) and Professor Jonathan Sharples (Education Endowment Foundation, UK) provided guidance to the project.